 - Georganics Biodegradable tooth floss – No. Couldn’t bear the texture of it against my teeth (shudder)

 - Not tidying garden for winter. – Yes.
-For a type A, neat-freak person this is hard but I managed and it gave me much more time for blogging
+For a type A, neat-freak person this is hard but I managed and it gave me much more time for writing

 - Making plectrum from old gift cards – Yes.
 Hopefully I won’t accrue any more nasty cards but any I have will be upcycled into these to be gifted to musically minded friends and family.